dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 Docker is the only thing you need from now on!
 So let's get started spinning the different parts of our app into containerized microservices!

-**First:** Lets build those images:
+**First:** Let's build those images:

-- [ ] Build your survey server image and tag it with the name 'survey' by running `docker bulid -t survey .`
+- [ ] Build your survey server image and tag it with the name 'survey' by running `docker build -t survey .`

-**REMEMBER the dot is a reliteve file path to where your Dockerfile lives (one is included for each server), so MAKE SURE you are cd'd into the correct directory before running this command**
+**REMEMBER the dot is a relative file path to where your Dockerfile lives (one is included for each server), so MAKE SURE you are cd'd into the correct directory before running this command**

 - [ ] Build your results server image and tag it with the name 'results' by running `docker build -t results .`

 - [ ] Pull down a MongoDB image by running `docker pull mongo:latest`

-This saves us alot of time - since we straight up just need a MongoDB database and don't need to configure it in any way we'll just pull the official image from Dockerhub.
+This saves us a lot of time - since we straight up just need a MongoDB database and don't need to configure it in any way we'll just pull the official image from Dockerhub.
 As with every other time you used the `docker pull` command it grabs the image from Dockerhub and caches it on your machine.
 This time is no different.
 However, the way you spin up the official MongoDB image is a little different than we are used to; let's check it out ->

 **Second:** Run the containers: